carbon-design-system/design-system-website/src/content/getting-started/developers/developers.md

 The `global` directory includes transpiled, minified assets needed to use the Carbon Design System.

 Including the minified or the non-minified assets as well as any HTML snippets will have Carbon work for you out of the box.
-This methodology is appropriate for sandbox environments or testing, but we recommmend people use the modules to create an optimized build.
+This methodology is appropriate for sandbox environments or testing, but we recommend people use the modules to create an optimized build.

 ```js
 carbon-components/